AmlanShanker/AI-MediBot/README.md

-An intelligent medical chatbot powered by Mistral (via HuggingFace Transformers), using a PDF-based medical document as its primary knowledge source.
-The chatbot features an interactive Streamlit user interface for seamless user interaction.
+This is a simple AI-powered medical chatbot using the Mistral model from HuggingFace, with context sourced from a PDF document.
+The interface is built using Streamlit, allowing users to ask medical questions and receive accurate, document-based answers.
+Ideal for focused medical Q&A based on trusted sources.